Why This Recipe Works

 1 1/2 sticks (12 tablespoons) unsalted butter

-Combine vinegar reduction, egg yolk, and a pinch of salt in the bottom of a cup that barely fits the head of an immersion blender.
+Combine wine reduction, egg yolk, and a pinch of salt in the bottom of a cup that barely fits the head of an immersion blender.
 Melt butter in a small saucepan over high heat, swirling constantly, until foaming subsides.
 Transfer butter to a 1-cup liquid measuring cup.

 Place head of immersion blender into the bottom of the cup with the wine reduction and turn it on.
 With the blender constantly running, slowly pour hot butter into cup.
 It should emulsify with the egg yolk and wine reduction.
 Continue pouring until all butter is added.
 Sauce should be thick and creamy (see note).
 Season to taste with salt.
 Whisk in chopped tarragon and chervil, if using.
 Serve immediately, or transfer to a small lidded pot and keep in a warm place for up to 1 hour before serving.
 Béarnaise cannot be cooled and reheated.